pradeep997796/Pradeep_Portfolio/README.md

 Innovation: AI, with its continuous advancements, presents opportunities for groundbreaking innovations.
 Being part of this transformative journey excites me, pushing me to stay abreast of the latest developments in the field.

 🌐 Education and Experience
-🎓 BSc in Computer Science
+🎓 BSc in Information Technology
 🚀 Recently completed an data science course
 💻 Skills
-Programming Languages: Python, PHP
+Programming Languages: Python
-Databases: MySQL, PgSQL
+Databases: MySQL.
 Data Science: Machine Learning, Data Preprocessing, Data Visualization, NLP Libraries/Frameworks:
 NumPy